ffatimaabbas/DA401-Project/README.md

 1. Overlay **Flood Risk** on **District**

    * Flood risk raster produces **4,960 points** over our study area
-   * Convert study area to a raster with the same cell size as our flood risk raster, with the same extent
+   * Match study area to flood risk by reprojecting it to the same cell size as our flood risk raster
+   * Export study area as a table (located within project repo as Study_area.dbf)
    * Run zonal statistics, assign each district the majority flood risk value
-   * Export flood risk by district as a table to perform regression
+   * Export flood risk by district as a table to perform regression (located within project repo as floodrisk_bydistrict.dbf)

+### Data Preparation and Regression Analysis in R

+**Dependencies: **

+foreign: used to read ArcGIS .dbf attribute tables
+dplyr: used for data manipulation and joins
+readr: used for reading CSV files

+Data exported from GIS: Located within **Regression Files** folder

+***Files***
+The two files are able to run separately depending on need.

+1. weights.R: is run to revise pairwise comparison matrices by Ouma & Tateishi, also used to receive weights for our study using eigenvector approach.
+Code must be run in order.

+2. regressionDA401.R: conducts regression analysis between flood risk and literacy rates.
+Requires data tables to be downloaded from *Regression Files** folder.
+Code must be run in order.